Michael Hoecht: Professional career

+Los Angeles Rams

-Hoecht was signed by the Los Angeles Rams as an undrafted free agent following the 2020 NFL Draft on April 26, 2020.
-He was also selected by the Ottawa Redblacks in the second round of the 2020 CFL Draft.
-Hoecht was waived on September 4, 2020, during final roster cuts, and was subsequently signed to the team's practice squad one day later.
-Hoecht signed a reserve/futures contract with the team on January 18, 2021.
+Hoecht was signed by the Los Angeles Rams as an undrafted free agent following the 2020 NFL draft on April 26, 2020.
+He was also selected by the Ottawa Redblacks in the second round of the 2020 CFL draft.
+Hoecht was waived by the Rams on September 4, 2020, during final roster cuts, and was subsequently signed to the team's practice squad one day later where he spent his first season.

+In his second year, Hoecht signed a reserve/futures contract with the team on January 18, 2021.
 Hoecht made the Rams' 53-man roster out of training camp to start the 2021 season.
-Hoecht played in all 17 regular season with three starts and had seven tackles.
-He also played in all four of the Rams' postseason games, including the team's 23-20 win over the Cincinnati Bengals in Super Bowl LVI.
+Hoecht played in all 17 regular season games that year with three starts and had seven tackles.
+In that year, he also played in all four of the Rams' postseason games, including the team's 23–20 win over the Cincinnati Bengals in Super Bowl LVI.

-On March 15, 2023, Hoecht was tendered by the Los Angeles Rams.
+For the entire 2022 season, Hoecht was on the Rams’ active roster.
+Midway through the season the Rams moved Hoecht’s position from defensive tackle to outside linebacker.
+As a starter in the final seven games, Hoecht produced 34 tackles, 4 tackles for loss, and 8 quarterback hits.

+On March 15, 2023, the Rams tendered Hoecht as an exclusive rights free agent for the 2023 season which he signed a week later.
+Hoecht went on to start every game of the 2023 season opposite rookie Byron Young, logging 6 sacks, 81 tackles, a forced fumble, 7 tackles for loss and 11 quarterback hits.
+He helped the Rams clinch a playoff berth and produced half a sack and 2 quarterback hits in their 23-24 loss to the Detroit Lions in the Wildcard Round.

+Buffalo Bills

+On March 14, 2025, Hoecht signed a three-year, $21 million contract with the Buffalo Bills.
+However, after signing with the Bills, Hoecht was suspended for the first six games of the 2025 season for violating the NFL's PED policy.
+Hoecht returned from suspension during the Week 7 bye week, and played his first regular season game as a Bill in Week 8, a road game against the Carolina Panthers at Bank of America Stadium.
+He would play again in Week 9 at home against the Kansas City Chiefs.
+Early in the fourth quarter of the contest, Hoecht suffered a torn Achilles tendon, but notably stayed on the sidelines to cheer on his teammates despite the injury; he was subsequently placed on season-ending injured reserve.